 It’s also a good idea to provide consistent number of answer options for all quiz questions.
 Having too few options makes it easy for learners to guess the right answer, but too many options can puzzle them.
-So, take anything between 3 to 5 into consideration.
+So, anything between 3 to 5 options are based on good sense.
 Regarding distractors, common errors, myths, misconceptions, and ill-paraphrased content are best possible to make them plausible.

 Once you have your question, answer options, and distractors in place, go the extra mile with feedback.
-At a minimum, feedback tells learners if their answer was correct or not.
+At a minimum, feedback tells learners if their answers are correct or not.
 But you can give them far more than that.
 Instead of simply saying “correct” and “incorrect”, consider writing meaningful and constructive feedback that explains the reasoning behind each answer option.

 If the answer was incorrect, use feedback to indicate where learners went wrong.
 Then, they can overcome missteps and improve in the future.
 If the answer was correct, feedback act as a reminder that helps solidify knowledge.
 And in case your learners got the correct answer by guessing, feedback does add up to their knowledge.
 In all cases, learners have the opportunity to either learn or review the information.

 To get the most out of feedback: